Tuesday Spiritual Studies

-If you are on our email list you will continue to receive details on times and how to participate in all our offerings from the Church Office either on the day of or day before each gathering.
-To join our email list just return to our homepage and sign up.
+As always, you will continue to receive details on times and how to participate in all our offerings from the Church Office either on the day of or day before each gathering.

 Prayer and Meditation

-Wednesday Prayer and Meditation for January will take place on January 6 and 20 from 7-7:45 PM via Zoom.
+Wednesday Prayer and Meditation in May will take place on May 5 and 19th from 7-7:45pm via Zoom.